Single Convention on Narcotic Drugs: History

 A 3 August 1962, Economic and Social Council resolution ordered the publication of the Commentary on the Single Convention on Narcotic Drugs.
 The legal commentary was written by the United Nations Secretary-General staff member Adolf Lande, the former Secretary of the Permanent Central Narcotics Board and Drug Supervisory Body, operating under a mandate to give "an interpretation of the provisions of the Convention in the light of the relevant conference proceedings and other material."
-The Commentary contains the Single Convention's legislative history and is an invaluable aid to interpreting the treaty.
+The Commentary contains the Single Convention's legislative history and can be a valuable aid to interpreting the treaty, when used alongside contemporaneous sources such as the Official Records.

 The Single Convention entered into force on 13 December 1964, having met Article 41's requirement of 40 ratifications.
 As of 1 January 2005, 180 states were Parties to the treaty.
 Others, such as Cambodia, have committed to becoming Parties.

 On 21 May 1971, the UN Economic and Social Council called a conference of plenipotentiaries to consider amendments to the Single Convention.
 The conference met at the United Nations Office at Geneva from 6 to 24 March 1972, producing the 1972 Protocol Amending the Single Convention on Narcotic Drugs.
 The amendments entered into force on 8 August 1975.

 On 11 November 1990, mechanisms for enforcing the Single Convention were expanded significantly by the entry into force of the United Nations Convention Against Illicit Traffic in Narcotic Drugs and Psychotropic Substances, which had been signed at Vienna on 20 December 1988.
 The Preamble to this treaty acknowledges the inadequacy of the Single Convention's controls to stop "steadily increasing inroads into various social groups made by illicit traffic in narcotic drugs and psychotropic substances".
 The new treaty focuses on stopping organized crime by providing for international cooperation in apprehending and convicting gangsters and starving them of funds through forfeiture, asset freezing, and other methods.
 It also establishes a system for placing precursors to Scheduled drugs under international control.
 Some non-Parties to the Single Convention, such as Andorra, belong to this treaty and thus are still under the international drug control regime.